jeff1hwang/PIC16B_Diabetes_Prediction_Project/README.md

 - Although we stated that people who may be at risk for diabetes have the potential to benefit from our product, they can also have the potential to be harmed by our product.
 When the risk test gives an inaccurate result, people may be harmed from this result.
 For example, if the test gives Negative results to a person who has diabetes, the person may decide not to go to the hospital to do professional examinations.

 - Hospital: Fewer people will go to the hospital for diabetes screening, which may reduce the hospital's revenue.

+**What we would do to avoid the above issues?**

+False negative issue: before the respondent starts filling out the Test, we will inform the respondent of the possibility that the test could be inaccurate by popping up a windows on the web page .
+We would also highlight the possibility of false negative test results, and even if the results are negative, we strongly recommend that patients go to the hospital for a professional physical examination in case of any abnormal physical conditions.
+(Early symptoms of diabetes vary from person to person and may be different for each individual, so it is highly recommended that anyone who feels abnormal go to the hospital immediately for a more specialized examination)

 **3. Will the world become an overall better place because of the existence of our product?**